dylwedma11748/omnis-bot/docs/user-guide/settings.md

 	<i> This requires a premium membership. </i>

 !!! tip ""
     Use the /settings command and select "Change summon greeting".
-The next message you send in that channel will be used as your summon greeting.
+The next message you send in a direct message will be used as your summon greeting.

 ![png](../images/settings/settings-menu.png)